 But those rights only go so far.
 The federal Fair Debt Collection Practices Act regulates what debt collectors, or law firms acting as collectors, can do when contacting Pennsylvania consumers, and bars them from engaging in deception while trying to recover money that is owed.

 In this blog post, we’re going to look at how federal debt collection laws help Pennsylvania consumers avoid harassment and threatening tactics used by collectors.

 What do debt collection laws say about the way a collector may contact you?

-Under the law, unless a collector has your consent collectors cannot contact you:
+Under the law, unless a collector has your consent they cannot contact you:

 - Before 8 a.m. or after 9 p.m.

 - At work if they know your employer disapproves of these calls

-- When they know you’ve retained an attorney to handle the debt
+- After retaining an attorney to handle the debt

 - At unusual times and places